Amos 1: Verse 2

+Numerical proverbs

+The verses which introduce God's judgments on Israel and her neighbours, in this chapter and in chapter 2, all use a literary device known as a numerical proverb or graded numerical sequence.
+They indicate an indefinite quantity, and also indicate Amos' intention "to treat his subject poetically".
+These verses have an affinity with the numerical proverbs of Proverbs 30:15-33.

 Eighth century earthquake

-Creationist geologist Steven A. Austin and colleagues suggested in 2000 that widely separated archaeological excavations in the countries of Israel and Jordan contain late Iron Age (Iron IIb) architecture bearing damage from a great earthquake.
+Creationist geologist Steven A. Austin and his colleagues suggested in 2000 that widely separated archaeological excavations in the countries of Israel and Jordan contain late Iron Age (Iron IIb) architecture bearing damage from a great earthquake.
 Earthquake debris at six sites (Hazor, Deir 'Alla, Gezer, Lachish, Tell Judeideh, and 'En Haseva), is tightly confined stratigraphically to the middle of the 8th century BC, with dating errors of ~30 years.
 This particular seismic event is further confirmed in 2019 by geologists studying layers of sediment on the floor of the Dead Sea.